grscwf/twin-mt/nero-dev-guide.md

     - Restarting at chapter 2 will delete all `n2_` and later variables, and restore a snapshot of `n1_` variables
       (saved before starting chapter 2).
-    - `n0_` vars are for state that persists across replays.
-  - The `t_` variables are for state that's only used locally.
+  - The `t_` variables are for state that's only used in local passage connections.
 They aren't saved or restored at a restart point.
+- `n0_` vars are for Nero state that persists across replays.
+- `mt_` vars are for overall story state that persists across replays.

 ## Rationales
 TODO